MicrosoftDocs/azure-reference-other/stream-analytics-query-language/event-delivery-guarantees-azure-stream-analytics.md

 ms.author: sngun
 ---
 # Event Delivery Guarantees (Azure Stream Analytics)
 Azure Stream Analytics query language extends SQL syntax to enable complex computations over streams of events.
 With Stream Analytics there are some concepts related to Event Delivery worth discussing.
-They are;
+They are:

 *   Exactly once delivery
 *   Duplicate records